Michael Stivic: Character overview

 The character of Michael Stivic is an Americanized version of the British original: Till Death Us Do Part's Mike Rawlins, the Trotskyist "Randy Scouse Git" who arouses the passionate ire of his conservative father-in-law Alf Garnett.
-For the American version, the Trotskyist angle is drastically softened: Michael Stivic is a social liberal and leftist, but does not adhere to any form of communism.
+For the American version, the Trotskyist angle is drastically softened: Michael Stivic is a social liberal and somewhat of a leftist, but does not adhere to any form of communism.
 He is sympathetic to the Students for a Democratic Society movement (SDS), which is suggested by his occasional use of SDS ally and Yippie leader Abbie Hoffman's guerrilla theatre antics.
+However, rather than espousing more radical political activists, Stivic tended to more frequently cite people like Ralph Nader as his biggest influences.

 A Polish-American from Chicago, Michael is orphaned at a young age when a car crash claims the lives of his parents.
-He is raised by his uncle Casimir Stivic, an ex-Marine lieutenant turned florist, who calls him "Mickey" with great affection.
+He is raised by his uncle Casimir Stivic, a former Marine lieutenant turned florist, who calls him "Mickey" with great affection.
 He also has an uncle Alex.

 When All in the Family begins, Michael is married to Gloria and shares a bedroom with her in the home of her parents, whom he addresses as "Ma" and "Archie" (or "Arch"), while focusing his efforts on earning a college degree in sociology.
 His first meeting with Archie (seen in flashback) portrays him as a bearded hippie with a tie-dyed shirt.
 His wardrobe throughout most of the series is much more subdued: most often he wears a denim shirt, jeans, and boots.
 He shaves his beard for his wedding with Gloria, but keeps his mustache afterwards (on rare occasions later in the series, however, he would sport a clean-shaven look) and wears his hair well below the collar.
 (Reiner's hairline receded very rapidly early in the series and he began wearing a toupee when playing the character.)
 In season 2, episode 5, "Flashback: Mike Meets Archie" (October 16, 1971), Michael and Gloria celebrate their first wedding anniversary.
 A 1972 episode centers on their second anniversary and the 1978 episode "The Stivics Go West" reveals that the couple are nearing their ninth anniversary.